GLOBAL MARKETS-World stocks tally 9th day of gains as earnings pick up

 * U.S. yields little changed ahead of ECB meeting

-* Oil prices jump on surprisingly big U.S. inventory draws (Updates with steel stock reaction to U.S.-China talks, tech sector record)
+* Oil prices jump on surprisingly big U.S. inventory draws (Updates with close of U.S. markets)

 By Lewis Krauskopf

-NEW YORK, July 19 (Reuters) - A broad barometer of global stocks rose for a ninth straight session on Wednesday as earnings season in the United States and Europe heated up, while the dollar clawed back from 10-month lows and oil prices jumped.
+NEW YORK, July 19 (Reuters) - A broad barometer of global stocks posted a ninth straight session of gains on Wednesday as earnings season in the United States and Europe heated up, while the dollar clawed back from 10-month lows and oil prices jumped.

-The S&P 500, Dow industrials and Nasdaq marked record closing highs in the United States, tracking strong performances by major European stock indexes as the tech sector gave a boost in both regions.
+The S&P 500 and Nasdaq marked record highs in the United States, picking up from strong performances by major European stock indexes, with the tech sector giving a boost in both regions.

 MSCI's world stocks index marked its longest winning streak since October 2015.
 The global index gained 0.46 percent, setting a record high for a fifth straight session.